seba1204/portail/backend/Readme.md

 ### GET
  - return the picture corresponding to the name
  - return a 404 error if the image doesn't exist
+### DELETE
+ - delete the picture corresponding to the given name
+ - return a 404 error if the image doesn't exist

 ## /temp/cpu